ParmeetCS/AIronCode/README.md

 Highlight the most important features of your project:

-- ✅ Feature 1
-- ✅ Feature 2
-- ✅ Feature 3
-- ✅ Feature 4
+- ✅ Inline AI Suggestions

-Add images, GIFs, or screenshots if helpful!

----
+- ✅ Live preview of code inside the editor and outside in new tab of browser
+- ✅ In-Built AI assitant for review the code and for AI support
+- ✅ Option to open the file from desktop and save option to download it in the desktop after changes

 ## 📽️ Demo & Deliverables